What is quality tourism in Berlin?

 - Module 2: Target Group Segmentation/ Basics: Towards an Urban Compatible Tourism (April 2021)

 - Module 3: Target Groups in Berlin Tourism Marketing (December 2021)

 Workshops and surveys with stakeholders from Berlin's tourism and congress industry, politicians and representatives from Berlin's state and district administration and the city's population were part of the process.
 The definition emerged from these findings, supplemented by scientific analyses and data.

 visitBerlin is working together with the industry on sustainable and city-compatible tourism for the future of Berlin.
 We invite all interested parties to participate in the further process.
 If you are interested, please contact us.

-This project is funded by the Senate Department for Economics, Energy and Operations.
+This project is funded by the Senate Department for Economic Affairs, Energy and Public Enterprises.